Withdrawal and Refund

 - It eliminates the mail time and any delays due to an incorrect mailing address.

 If the student has not set up direct deposit or selected the refund-via-check option during their attendance confirmation, refund checks are automatically processed and mailed to the refund address the student selected during their attendance confirmation.
 If an address was not specified the check will be sent to their local address.
-Students may view and update their address on MyState.

 The Cashier's Office does not cash or hand out refund checks.